yabsi/gcp-oauth-1.0-proxy/README.md

 1. Run `./build/build.sh`
     - Installs dependencies
     - Runs tests
-    - webpacks the project
+    - Webpacks the project
 2. Create a `.zip` file containing the project code
 3. Run `./deploy/deploy.sh`
-    - Remove the old S3 bucket
+    - Removes the old S3 bucket
-    - Create a new S3 bucket
+    - Creates a new S3 bucket
-    - Add the zipped code to the S3 bucket
+    - Adds the zipped code to the S3 bucket
-    - Create the lambdas
+    - Creates the lambdas

 ## Endpoints